By Dennis Hartley

-I’m going to risk crucifixion here and confess that I only recently got around to viewing Crash, Paul Haggis’ 2005 Oscar winning meditation on racism in America.
+I’m going to risk crucifixion here and confess I only recently got around to viewing Crash, Paul Haggis’ 2005 Oscar winning meditation on racism in America.
 (Perhaps I was shamed into screening it after Michael Richard’s recent star turn on YouTube).

-Crash takes the premise of 1993’s Falling Down and expands on it exponentially.
+Crash takes the premise of 1993’s Falling Down and expands it exponentially.
 Instead of one disenfranchised white guy going off the deep end and raging through L.A. as he blames every person of color he encounters for his own personal failures, Crash serves up an Altman-sized, multicultural cast of self-pitying whiners running around L.A. pissed off at everybody else.
 They hail from all ethnic and socioeconomic strata, they are all fuming about their (real or perceived) victimization by one societal injustice or another and (wait for it…) they are all on a ‘crash’ course, about to collide.

 The cast is talented, the performances are earnest and the film is slickly made, but the mind boggles as to how this condescending, contrived, PC-pandering mess earned a Best Picture Oscar.
 The Message (people are people and bigotry is colorblind) has been delivered numerous times before…and with much more panache.